DevHola/Hng-task-0-js/README.md

 # Webservice Project

-This project is a simple web service built using the Express framework in node.
-It provides an endpoint that returns a JSON response with an email, the current datetime, and a GitHub URL.
+This project is a simple web service built using the Express framework in Node.js.
+It provides an endpoint that returns a JSON response with a classification of a given number, including properties such as prime, perfect, Armstrong, and odd/even, along with a fun fact from the Numbers API.

 ## Running Locally